MantasPtr/Thermodynamics/README.md

 #### Cluster

-- [ ] Make makefile for easier running
+- [ ] Make test plan configuration
-- [ ] Save id to file and check on it
 - [ ] Run single core
+- [X] Make makefile for easier running
+- [X] Save id to file and check on it
 - [x] Run on MIF server

 #### Text